A faked photo of Jessica Alba

 Over the next two years, Marco’s self-harm increased.
 Drug use and thoughts of suicide became a constant problem.
-Any job he managed to get he quickly lost.
+Any job he managed to get, he quickly lost.
 But it wasn’t until one night before his 21st birthday that things hit rock bottom.
 “The thoughts of suicide had become so prevalent that I could literally hear them in my head,” he says.
 “I don’t know what stopped me, but I managed to walk out the door and made it to the hospital.”

-So that’s exactly what Marco did, beginning to draw his comic-book women again, before getting a job at a local internet café and messing around with a pirated version of Photoshop, a platform that allowed him to create far more lifelike superheroes than ink on paper ever could.
+So that’s exactly what Marco did, beginning to draw his comic book women again, before getting a job at a local internet cafe and messing around with a pirated version of Photoshop – a platform that allowed him to create far more lifelike superheroes than ink on paper ever could.

-“I’d show my photoshopped drawings of superheroines to a friend I made who worked late shifts with me at the café,” Marco says.
+“I’d show my photoshopped drawings of superheroines to a friend I made who worked late shifts with me at the cafe,” Marco says.
 “To my surprise, he had no shame in admitting he loved the topless ones.
 He even had me print some out for him.
 We laughed about it, but I did.
 It made me feel good.”

 A faked image of Mila Kunis

-The next week his friend came in with a memory stick containing several hardcore pornography images, as well as multiple photos of Keira Knightley, Shakira, and Mila Kunis.
+The next week his friend came in with a memory stick containing several hardcore pornography images, as well as multiple photos of Keira Knightley, Shakira and Mila Kunis.

 “‘You think you can make me up an image?’ he said to me,” Marco recalls.
 “It was a challenge, since it was manipulating existing images.
 In many ways it’s much harder than just drawing your own.
-The first wasn’t that good; neither were the next five or six.
+The first wasn’t that good, neither were the next five or six.
 With cartoon art, like you find in comics, you don’t need to worry about lighting, but in creating photorealistic images, the ability to match lighting and shading is what makes it.

 “But I got good fast, and my friend soon made me aware he had been sharing my images on online forums.
-When I checked them out it was odd; there were dozens of comments praising my images, and there was also this big community of users who liked the same stuff I did.
-I felt not only accepted but respected, for the first time in my life.”
+When I checked them out it was odd – there were dozens of comments praising my images, and there was also this big community of users who liked the same stuff I did.
+I felt not only accepted, but respected for the first time in my life.”

 Over the next year, Marco made dozens of fakes, his reputation on the forums growing every time he released a new one.
 He then started winning duels with other fakers, which gained him even more praise.
-And though he knew that plenty of his fans were looking at his images just to get off, Marco was creating them as both an emotional release and also as an acceptance of who he was.
+And though he knew that plenty of his fans were only looking at his images to get off, Marco was creating them as both an emotional release and also as an acceptance of who he was.

-“At first I would sign the images with my real initials, because I was no longer ashamed,” Marco says.
-“But the more I made, the more people online started requesting their favorites.
+“At first I would just sign the images with my real initials, because I was no longer ashamed,” Marco says.
+“But the more I made, the more people online started requesting their favourites.
 They’d especially love my Natalie Portmans and Sarah Michelle Gellars, and they really liked the Jessica Albas, who I always liked from Dark Angel.
 At the same time, many of my fans also said I needed a better pseudonym, like the other great fakers had, than just my initials.”

 It’s that confidence gained through creating celebrity fakes, Marco says, that enabled him to fully kick his self-loathing.
-“I know many might not consider it ‘art’,” he says, “but that therapist was right: It has the power to change your life.”
+“I know many might not consider it ‘art’,” he says, “but that therapist was right: it has the power to change your life.”

 All names in this story have been changed to protect the privacy of the individuals involved.
-The fake images in this story are posted as examples of other fakers’ works and were not created by “Black Magnus.”
+The fake images in this story are posted as examples of other fakers’ works and were not created by “Black Magnus”.